-In 1994, I along with wife DENG Yingyu, went to explore the border between the U.S. and Canada (49th parallel) finding boundary monuments.
+In 1994, I along with Yingyu Deng, went to explore the border between the U.S. and Canada (49th parallel) finding boundary monuments.
 We went from the Lake of the Woods to the Continental Divide.

 I had prepared maps by the International Boundary Commission (IBC).
-One can advance this Minnesota DNR site's topo around to follow the beginning of this story.
-Get exact coordinates for all monuments in this story.
+On the IBC website one can get the exact coordinates for all monuments in this story.

 I almost got to the northernmost point in the 48 states, when I went to Angle Inlet, MN (community and water feature), but I only got as far as Sec.
 19 R34W T168N (highest township number in the USA (Alaska too?), without a boat (nor boat skills) to get to the actual final ON-MB-MN tri point, 5 km. to the WNW of where we got to: photo, 95d 05' W 49d 21'N looking NE from approximate area of shore monument[?]
 '8' (which I couldn't find), across the water to the Canadian side.
 As it was summer, I couldn't take any of the 'winter roads' on the topo map [whose links shifted, so I removed them], to the goal.
 Angle Inlet is an arm of the Lake of the Woods.
 The tri-point is the most northwesterly point of the Lake of the Woods, as interpreted from British-US treaties.
 Reference: the Canadian book "Men and Meridians".